storj/storj/docs/design/storage-node-downtime-tracking.md

 - Detecting which nodes are offline.
 - Estimate how long they are offline.

-An _uptime check_ referenced in this section is a connection initiated by the satellite to any storage node in the same way that's described in [network refreshing section of the Kademlia removal design document](kademlia-removal.md#network-refreshing).
+An _uptime check_ referenced in this section is a connection initiated by the satellite to any storage node in the same way that's described in [network refreshing section of the Kademlia removal blueprint](kademlia-removal.md#network-refreshing).

 __NOTE__ the SQL code in this section is illustrative for explaining the algorithm concisely.